Is 5000 a good rank in CLAT?

 When an aspirant is confronted with the question of whether 5000 is a good rank in CLAT 2025, the ideal place to look for the answer is the past CLAT cut-off trends.
 There are several other factors at play as well that will decide whether a 5000 rank in CLAT is good or not.
 These factors include the CLAT seat matrix, exam difficulty, and the number of candidates appearing for the exam.
 With a good rank in CLAT candidates can land a seat in the top-ranked NLUs.
 In this article, let’s try to understand the categories for which 5000 is a good rank in CLAT and also the marks needed to get that rank.

-The Consortium of NLUs will conduct CLAT 2025 on December 1, 2024.
-Candidates can check their CLAT 2025 rank tentatively a week later when the CLAT result 2025 is declared.
+The Consortium of NLUs was conducted CLAT 2025 on December 1, 2024.
+Candidates can check their CLAT CLAT result 2025 was declared on Dec 7, 2024.
 The NLU admissions 2025 will be done through a centralised CLAT counseling process based on the candidate’s rank in the exam.

 How to Check Your CLAT 2025 Rank?